rfinean/chemist/README.md

 # chemist

+Educational program to help 14y/o O-Level Chemistry students to learn and understand how elements and radicals combine and their chemical formulas.

-1984 BBC Micro educational program for chemical formulae
+1984 BBC Basic program for the BBC Micro.